Reign of Terror

-The period from 1793 to 1794 is known as the Reign of Terror.
-Maximilian Robespierre sentenced to death all those persons who he considered as enemies of the republic, whether they were ex-noble, clergy, and members of any political parties; including Jacobins.
-The execution were completed after trial by revolutionary tribunal.
-At that time Robespierre followed a policy of severe control and punishment.
+Maximilian Robespierre proved to be an autocratic ruler.
+He sentenced to death all those persons who he considered as enemies of the republic, whether they were ex-noble, clergy, and members of any political parties; including Jacobins.
+Robespierre followed a policy of severe control and punishment.

-Guillotine, a device, named after inventor Dr. Guillotin, was used to behead a person at that time.
+Guillotine, a device (named after inventor Dr. Guillotin) was used to behead a person at that time.
 It consists of two poles and a blade.
 Guilty persons were beheaded using guillotine.
+Use of guillotine and public display of severed heads were ways to show the ruler's might to the public.

 Government led by Robespierre issued many laws among which ceiling maximum wages and price and rationing were main.
 Foods, such as meat and bread were rationed.
 Peasants were forced to sell their grains on fixed price in cities.
 Citizens were forced to eat equality bread, white flour which was costlier was forbidden.
 Use of Citoyen and Citoyenne for men and women citizen started instead of the traditional Sir (Monsieur) and Madam (Madame).
 Churches were shut down and their buildings were converted into offices and barracks.
 Practice of equality was sought everywhere.